yegor256/blog/_posts/2014/apr/2014-04-12-puzzle-driven-development-by-roles.md

 (PDD).
 As I do this, I will attempt to convey typical points of view of various project members.

-Basically, there are six key roles in any software team:
+Basically, there are a few key
+[roles]({% pst 2016/jul/2016-07-10-software-project-roles %}) in any software team:

  * Project Manager &mdash; assigns tasks and pays on completion
  * System Analyst &mdash; documents the product owner's ideas